 A native of Jamaica, Derefe came to America to study at Northwestern.
-He plans to complete his doctoral degree in political science this spring and already has secured a tenure-track position teaching political science at the University of Memphis.
+He earned a Ph.D. at the University of Connecticut and has a tenure-track position teaching political science at the University of Memphis.
 And because of the influence Northwestern’s intercultural office had on his life, he’s also hoping to be involved in the university's diversity efforts.

 Why did you major in political science?